pam-u2f, YubiKeys, what the hell?

 The YubiKey needs to be in the client machine logging in the SSH server,

-and the U2F keys config file must be in the user home on the server.
+and the U2F keys config file must be on the server, in the user’s

 sudo ${EDITOR} /etc/pam.d/sshd